 Paul was born in the District of Columbia and raised in the Montgomery County area.
 He attended high school at James Hubert Blake in Silver Spring, MD and is a proud alumnus of Stevenson University in Owings Mills, MD.
 Paul is best known for overcoming a traumatic spinal cord injury that left him paralyzed during his athletic career at Blake in October of 2013.
 He dedicates his life to making every second and moment count to create change in his community, innovate new policies and organizations, and communicate best practices to carry each of those out.

-Paul currently serves as the Administrative Assistant (Events Planning) for the National Association for the Advancement of Colored People (NAACP) and as the Head of Operations for NIW Design, LLC based out of Laurel, MD.
-He formerly worked as a Management Trainee for Enterprise Rent-A-Car for nearly two years.
-Through a number of extracurricular leadership roles as a a Resident Assistant, Athletic Equipment Coordinator, SGA senator and Manager for over 7 collegiate teams, Paul emerged as a transformational leader at Stevenson University (SU).
+Paul currently serves as the Administrative Assistant (Events) for the National Association for the Advancement of Colored People (NAACP); and as the Head of Operations for NIW Design, LLC based out of Laurel, MD.
+He recently served as:a Management Trainee for Enterprise Rent-A-Car; during his college tenure as a Resident Assistant, Athletic Equipment Coordinator and Manager for over 7 collegiate teams.

 From Trauma to Triumph

 On October 25th, 2013 at the age of 16, my life changed in a blink of an eye.
 The doctors predicted that I would be paralyzed forever.
 Through a 6 month recovery process, intensive treatment and by the grace of God, I began to regain strength and walk.
 My testimony is powerful and further points out the power of prayer and boundless love of Jesus Christ.
 Miracles happen all around us although we feel that God isn't active in our own lives.